undeconstructed/lek-retejo/content/lernu.md

 Or you can do deeper with [Esperanto in 12 days](https://learn.esperanto.com/en).

-You can find a nice course with an original story at [Lernu.net](https://lernu.net/).
+You can find a complete and attractive course at [Lernu.net](https://lernu.net/), built around an original story by [author and LEK-member Anna Löwenstein](https://en.wikipedia.org/wiki/Anna_L%C3%B6wenstein).

 Or for more practise, there's [Duolingo](https://www.duolingo.com/course/eo/en/Learn-Esperanto).
 Esperanto is one of few languages which one can learn well using Duolingo, because the consistency of the language lets one learn without many explanations.
 But, please don't think that we generally recommend Duolingo as a learning tool.
   {{< /lang >}}